Post job

 The waitstaff takes responsibility for tasks like recommending dishes based on the tastes and preferences of guests, accepting payments, and taking orders.
 Waitstaff delivers food to tables, ensures outstanding guest experience, and accepts payments.
 They work with diligence to get outstanding service quality and work with the other staff.
 It is part of their job to show customers their seats and provide menu options.
 They attend to tables for food service and guarantee cleanliness standard compliance.

-There are some key differences in responsibilities as well.
-For example, a dining room server responsibilities require skills like "senior care," "meal service," "basic math," and "bars."
+There are some key differences in the responsibilities of each position.
+For example, dining room server responsibilities require skills like "senior care," "meal service," "basic math," and "bars."
 Meanwhile a typical waitstaff has skills in areas such as "good communication," "room service," "groceries," and "reset tables."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 The job of busboys is to assist other staff members at a restaurant by doing varied tasks.
 These include greeting customers, cleaning and resetting tables, and removing dishes after customers leave.
 Other tasks include cleaning furniture, fixtures, and kitchen equipment, and tidying up any spills and mopping the floors.
 Busboys are also responsible for ensuring the availability of clean dining materials such as flatware and glasses.
 The requirements needed for this role may include a high school diploma, previous work experience, and excellent communication and customer service skills.

-But both careers also use different skills, according to real dining room server resumes.
-While dining room server responsibilities can utilize skills like "fine dining," "cleanliness," "wine," and "beverage orders," some bus boys use skills like "clean linen," "ice water," "safety standards," and "clean environment."
+Each career also uses different skills, according to real dining room server resumes.
+While dining room server responsibilities can utilize skills like "fine dining," "cleanliness," "wine," and "beverage orders," bus boys use skills like "clean linen," "ice water," "safety standards," and "clean environment."

 Busser, also known as dining room attendants or bartender helpers, is an entry-level position in the restaurant and dining industry.
 The bussers help in preparing the dining areas before guests arrive and decorating tables with a set of candles, napkins, linens, flowers, or other ornaments, especially if with a special theme for the day, usually when it's a national celebration or holidays.
 Also, they assist in cleaning the tables, clearing plates, used utensils, drinkware, and other dishes to the kitchen to be washed, refilling diners' glasses with water, and make the tables ready for the next set of service.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a dining room server is likely to be skilled in "beverage orders," "senior care," "meal service," and "culinary," while a typical busser is skilled in "work ethic," "tip," "bus tubs," and "sanitation policies."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a dining room server is likely to be skilled in "beverage orders," "senior care," "meal service," and "culinary," while a typical busser is skilled in "work ethic," "tip," "bus tubs," and "sanitation policies."

 A cafeteria worker is responsible for taking and processing customer orders, ensuring the correct foods are served, providing them the satisfaction of their dining experience.
 Cafeteria workers maintain the cleanliness and orderliness of the facilities, manage the adequacy of inventory stock supplies, coordinate with suppliers for deliveries, process payments, and help out the customers with their inquiries and concerns.
 A cafeteria worker should also assist the management in developing marketing techniques to boost revenues and increase profitability.